thelowlypeon/simple_logger/README.md

 # Simple Logger (for Rack applications)

-Asynchronously send request logs and errors to Simple Logger for your Rack app.
+Asynchronously send request logs and errors to Simple Logger for your Ruby web app.

+Note: This currently only supports Rack based applications.

 ## Installation